 How to turn on the gas stove

-It's like a normal household gas stove, push and turn and until you keep it pushed light the flame with a match or a lighter in the kitchen drawer.
+It is like a normal household gas stove, push and turn and until you keep it pushed it will spark.

 Steps to enter

 Automatic steps make it easier for you to enter the camper.

 The van has a 12V AC power system charged by solar panels (no need to plug into a camp site grid) and if you need 220V DC (normal EU household electrical plug), you need to turn on the inverter that is converting the 12V AC up to 220V DC.
 If the battery is drained let us say at night when the solar can not recharge it, you can always start the engine and let it idle for 15 minutes, the alternator of the van will recharge both batteries.

 Opening the windows

 Always be gentle and careful with everything :)